 I have been using a bullet journal (bujo) as a homeschool planner for the past few years now.
 The beauty of using a bujo versus a traditional planner is that I am free to change whatever I want as needed.
-The way I have planned out my bujo is always changing each year.
+The way I plan out my bujo is always changing each year.
 Even throughout the year!

 Like I said early on, I have been using a bujo as a homeschool planner for a few years now.
 I also have a bujo for my normal daily life stuff non-homeschool related and I even had one to organize and schedule my blog/business stuff.
 Needless to say, I am a bit of a bullet journal junkie.
 Here are my favorite go-to products for bullet journaling.